 Researchers from the University of Manitoba, Winnipeg, Canada, led by Meghan B. Azad, Ph.D., set out to look at the role of NNSs and the unborn child in more detail.

 Using a questionnaire, the investigators examined 3,033 mothers and infants.
 They searched for connections between the consumption of artificially sweetened drinks during pregnancy and the future body mass index (BMI) of the child.

 Assessing whether the weight of a child is “normal” is more challenging than it is for adults.
 In the study, the team used the BMI z-score.
 This measure compares a child’s weight with a large number of other children and takes age and sex into consideration, as well as their pattern of growth.

 The BMI z-score indicates how a child’s weight compares with the average BMI for their age and sex.
 As an example, a BMI z-score of 2.5 means that the child is 2.5 standard deviations above the average value.

 In the current study, the average age of the mothers was 32.4 years; the average BMI z-score was 0.19 at 12 months old, and 5.1 percent were overweight.
 Of the mothers, 29.5 percent drank artificially sweetened drinks during pregnancy, and 5.1 percent drank artificially sweetened drinks on a daily basis.

-The researchers found that, compared with women who drank no artificially sweetened drinks, consuming them daily was associated with an increase in BMI-z of 0.2, and the risk of an infant being overweight by the age of 1 year doubled.
+The researchers found that, compared with women who drank no artificially sweetened drinks, consuming them daily was associated with an increase in

 These results remained significant when other relevant factors were taken into account, including the mother’s BMI, quality of diet, and total energy intake.